Prince Philip, Husband to Queen Elizabeth II, Dies

 The unanchored life bred insecurity into the young Greek (or Danish, as you would have it) noble.
 He found a harbor in Gordonstoun, a school set up in Scotland by a German exile who had helped to run a school by one of Philip’s relatives on the continent.
 Gordonstoun’s combination of pacificism and physical discipline would help define him for the rest of his life.
 He would send his first child, Charles, there to be inculcated in its almost monastic philosophies—and the year-round cold showers and cult of derring-do, a kind of Shaolin Temple of the West.
 While its influence is clearly perceptible in the Prince of Wales, the heir to the throne has reportedly told confidantes that he hated his time at Gordonstoun.
 The alternative could have been Eton where Charles might have made important connections.
 Instead, Philip’s decision took his son away from a formative center of political and societal power and influence.

 Yet Gordonstoun was central to Philip.
 His pursuit of what might have been a lifelong career in the Royal Navy was propelled by Gordonstoun’s tenets.
 But then he met Princess Elizabeth, the heiress presumptive to the throne.
 And while George VI may have looked askance at a Greek Orthodox royal from the wrong side of the track, his daughter could not be argued into considering any other potential match.
-Philip’s uncle, Louis Lord Mountbatten—the closest to a real father he had—would later claim credit for putting the future queen together with her consort.
+Philip’s uncle, Lord Louis Mountbatten—the closest to a real father he had—would later claim credit for putting the future queen together with her consort.
 But the likelihood is that Lilibet’s passion for her distant cousin overcame any obstacles her father put in the way.
 The dynasty’s last crisis was over a matter of the heart: When George VI’s brother, Edward, abdicated in order to marry an American divorcee—an impermissible entanglement for the head of the Church of England.
 In Elizabeth’s case, the solution was simple: Philip gave up Greek Orthodoxy and was accepted into the Anglican communion.
 They were married on Nov.
 20, 1947.
 She was 21; he was 26.

 Adjusting to Royal Duties